Support Us Button Widget

 What to know before your adventure

-As you gear up to see the synchronous fireflies, it’s important to know the proper etiquette for viewing.
+As you gear up to see the fireflies, it’s important to know the proper etiquette for viewing.

 • Cover your flashlight with red or blue cellophane.